btey/OBIEE-GitDevEnv/README.md

 $ git mergetool
 ```

-We are telling Git to give us the necessary files to resolve the conflict and execute the script that we have indicated in the configuration.
-The terminal window show this:
+With this command we are telling Git to give us the necessary files to resolve the conflict and execute the script that we have indicated in the configuration.
+The output window or the terminal window show this:

 ```
 btey@BTEY10 MINGW64 ~/Documents/Git-Repos/BankInsight (develop|MERGING)